 Find out more about St. Peter’s Church, Haveringland:

-If you are interested in joining the group as a supporter or volunteer you can contact us through the Haveringland Parish Clerk.
+If you would like to receive our newsletter or are interested in joining the Friends of Haveringland Church, you can contact us through the Haveringland Parish Clerk.
 Please come along and support us!

-Find out more about our events on the next page.
+Find out more about our events, past and present, on the following pages.